Contactless payment on your card

 - Touch your contactless card against the reader

-A beep or green light shows your payment is being processed.
-For extra security, you may occasionally be asked to insert your card into the card reader and enter your PIN or sign to authorise the transaction.
-Euro denominated Corporate Card customers may be asked to enter the pin or sign without having inserted the card into a card reader.
+- A beep or green light shows your payment is being processed.
+For extra security, the contactless transaction may occasionally be declined, so just insert your card into the reader and enter your PIN or sign.

 If you see the contactless symbol on your card it means that you can use your card for contactless payments.

 Using your card to pay for fares in London

 At the end of the day the cost of all your journeys will be added together and that amount will be debited from your contactless payment card account.

 TfL have a daily and weekly capping limit for contactless payment.
 This is the maximum amount you can be charged for a day and week as relevant.
 For full details https://tfl.gov.uk/fares-and-payments/contactless/what-is-capping